Celda Klouček

-Celda Klouček, born Celestýn Klouček (6 December 1855, Senomaty – 14 October 1935, Prague) was a Czech sculptor, designer, teacher, and paleontologist.
+Celda Klouček (born Celestýn Klouček; 6 December 1855, Senomaty – 14 October 1935, Prague) was a sculptor, designer, teacher, and paleontologist from Bohemia and later Czechoslovakia.

 Life and work

 He began his studies at the Academy of Arts, Architecture and Design in Prague, then transferred to the School of Applied Arts in Vienna.
 There, he worked in the studios of Otto König from 1878 to 1881.
 In addition to his studio work, he taught decorative sculpting at the Kunstgewerbeschule in Frankfurt.
 From 1888 to 1916, he was a professor at his alma mater in Prague; overseeing a studio for decorative drawing and modeling.
-He was also involved in the ceramics studio, and worked together with Professor Emanuel Novák (1866-1918), in the Academy's artistic metal program.
+He was also involved in the ceramics studio, and worked together with Professor Emanuel Novák (1866–1918) in the Academy's artistic metal program.

 Since he was a young boy, he had collected minerals and fossils.
 Through his own studies, and collaborations with the paleontologists at the National Museum, he developed into a knowledgeable researcher; publishing his own discoveries in the professional journals.

 His works were mostly decorative and ornamental pieces, done in bas-relief.
 They are largely within the style of Historicism, primarily Renaissance and Baroque.
 He also designed stucco pieces for interiors and exteriors, fireplace masks and lamps, as well as other arts and crafts items.
 Around 1900, he began designing in the Art Nouveau style and exhibited at the Exposition Universelle in Paris.
 After World War I, he went into semi-retirement, taking only small, private, commissions.